 But Alex lying about it doesn't help the actual problem get solved.

-But it also sounds like that call whenever he was just having that fun, free associative, all of a sudden, yeah, these guys are actors too.
+But it also sounds like that call whenever he was just having that fun, like free associative, like all of a sudden, yeah, these guys are actors too.

 I'm going to throw that in there.

-Now it's kind of sounding like he's just excited to call everything fake.
+Now it's kind of sounding like he's just excited to call everything a fake.

 He just likes having people think that he's so smart he figured out that this is fake and all this shit is fake.